RanjanH/Blog-It/README.md

 # Blog It
- A blogging website made using HTML, CSS, JS, NodeJS
+ A blogging website made using HTML, CSS, JS, NodeJS (Under development)